What is Modern Slavery?

-Encompasses slavery, human trafficking, forced labour and domestic servitude.
+Modern Slavery encompasses human trafficking, forced labour, domestic servitude and can have links to Sexual Exploitation.
 Traffickers and slave masters use whatever means they have at their disposal to force individuals into a life of abuse and inhumane treatment.
-Modern Slavery is a largely covert crime: victims tend to be controlled and hidden away.
+Modern Slavery is a largely covert crime and victims tend to be controlled and hidden away.

 - Forced to work through mental or physical threat

-- Owned or controlled by an ’employer’, usually through mental or physical abuse, or the threat of abuse
+- Owned or controlled by an ’employer’, usually through mental, physical or sexual abuse, or the threat of abuse

 - Physically constrained or has restrictions on his or her freedom of movement.